Last Updated on December 23, 2022 by Janine

 The following list is by no means exhaustive, but I wanted to share some of the traditions that travelers may notice or be interested in while visiting Mexico.
 I’ve included them in chronological order, so you can scroll through the list to locate the holidays corresponding to when you’ll be in Mexico.

-Most of these are holidays and traditions, but I’ve also included a few major festivals you may be interested in attending.
+Again, most of what I’ve covered here are holidays and traditions, but I’ve also included a few major festivals you may be interested in attending.

 Who knows, maybe you’ll be planning your next Mexico bucket list adventure around one of these events!